garneteclogite/yandex-data-science/README.md

 # yandex-data-science
 This repository contains projects I made during 8-month Data Scientist courses by Yandex.

 Please note that initially the descriptions for the projects were made in Russian for the convenience of reviewers.
-Therefore, don't be surprised if you see some sentences in Russian.
-However, I hope this does not make it difficult for you to understand the solutions I proposed.
+Therefore, don't be surprised if you see Russian sentences in some projects.
+I am gradually translating project descriptions into English.
+I hope this does not make it difficult for you to understand my proposed solutions.
+Enjoy!
 <table>
     <tbody>
         <tr>